 The Towpath Trail through downtown Akron winds along sidewalks, through parks and under highways.
-Visitors often express their confusion when trying to find their way, which is why a new wayfinding system is being implemented to help people better find their way and connect them with destination on and off the Towpath Trail.
+Visitors often express their confusion when trying to find their way, which is why a new wayfinding system is being implemented to help people better find their way and connect them with destinations on and off the Towpath Trail.
 To be completed Summer 2016.

 Through public engagement, we found that many Towpath Trail users felt uneasy and unwelcome when traveling through an underpass.
 There are more than 10 underpasses throughout a three-mile stretch of the Towpath and through iTowpath, we are beginning work to make them feel more open and welcoming, one underpass at a time.
 Improvements are ongoing.

 Quaker & Ash Gateway Entrance

 The northern entrance to downtown Akron via Towpath has historically greeted people with only various shades of gray and no indication of the continuing trail.
 This changed with the assitance of artists Jessica Lofthus and John Comunale who created a mural and archway respectively, creating a better sense of welcome for those entering downtown.
 Completed June 2016.

 The purpose of iTowpath is to make improvements that the community expresses a need or want for.
 Therefore, the first steps in putting together a plan involved community engagement.
 Working with Alta Planning + Design, we held a three-day community engagement session that garnered hundreds of comments on the state of the Towpath Trail and possible projects.